-- 1. Parents, guardians, teachers, or other school personnel may request screening. - 2.
-The Gifted and Talented teacher will complete designated sections of the green referral form, with input from classroom teachers, and contact the SBLC chairperson (Stephanie Whitten) to record the student's name in the SBLC notebook.

-- 3. A letter to obtain permission for screening is sent to the parent/guardian by the Gifted and Talented teacher. - 4.
+- 1. Parent, guardian, teacher, or other school personnel may request screening. - 2.
+The Gifted and Talented teacher (Ashley Ellis) will complete designated sections of the green referral form, with input from classroom teachers, and contact the SBLC chairperson (Stephanie Whitten) to record the student's name in the SBLC notebook. - 3.
+A letter to obtain permission for screening is sent to the parent/guardian by the Gifted and Talented teacher. - 4.
 SCREENING: After screening permission is received, the Gifted and Talented teacher administers screening, records student's performance in the matrix on the referral form, and contacts the SBLC chairperson to record results in the SBLC notebook.
-The student's parents will be contacted with screening results.
+The student's parent will be contacted with screening results.